shaofengzeng/SuperPoint-Pytorch/README.md

           `python train.py ./config/magic_point_train.yaml`
           (Note that you have to delete the directory _./data/synthetic_shapes_ whenever you want to regenerate it)
-    - 2.2 Export coco labels (need very long time >36 hours):
+    - 2.2 Export coco labels (very long time >40 hours):
           `python homo_export_labels.py #using your data dirs`
     - 2.3 Train MagicPoint on coco labels data set (exported by step 2.2)
           `python train.py ./config/magic_point_coco_train.py #with correct data dirs`